dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

 representation—the threads of a running application built from a project.

-It is useful to think of there being three “worlds” in which we can simultaneously view projects: source, database, and run-time.
+It is useful to think of there being three "worlds" in which we can simultaneously view projects: source, database, and run-time.

 Every project has a representation in source code.
 We view this source